plainionist/plainionist.github.io/_drafts/clean-arch.md

 - is it the focus on the usecases? (not driven by UI or DB - driven by the usecase of the domain)
 - is it the "screaming" architecture?

+# how to apply clean architecture to command line apps

+- Plainion.JekyllLint

 # Athena